Frequently Asked Questions

 - Pedicab (available from Pier A and B, prices vary based on tour selected)

-- Public Transit (Route #31 Royal Oak Exchange/James Bay: Picks up on Dallas Road at Southbound Dallas Road and Montreal Street, and passengers can get off at Crystal Gardens or further up on Douglas Street in downtown.
+- Public Transit (Route #2 James Bay / South Oak Bay / Willows: Picks up on Dallas Road at Southbound Dallas Road and Montreal Street, and passengers can get off behind the BC Legislature or further up on Douglas Street in downtown.
 This route generally runs on a 20 minute schedule.
 Please note that $2.50 Canadian exact change or a $5 bill for two people is required.
 Day passes can be purchased on board the buses for $5 per person and permit unlimited travel for the day.
 US currency accepted by drivers.)

 What are the wheelchair/scooter accessible transportation options from Ogden Point?